The North Carolina Principal Fellows Program (NCPFP/TP3)

 - A focus on authentic partnerships with and preparation for service in high-need schools and districts

-During the 2020-21 school year, eight grantees were operating regional preparation programs serving principal candidates rigorously selected in partnership with local school districts:
+In the 2022-23 school year, eight grantees are operating regional preparation programs serving principal candidates rigorously selected in partnership with local school districts:

-- NC State University’s North Carolina Leadership Academy and Northeast Leadership Academy
+- North Carolina State University’s North Carolina Leadership Academy and Northeast Leadership Academy

 - Western Carolina University’s North Carolina School Executive Leadership Program